 Welcome to my world!

-That’s me in my ‘garden office’ where I hang during the summer, weather permitting.
+That’s me in my ‘garden office’ where I hang out during the summer, weather permitting.
 After more than 30 years in England, I’m back in the beautiful Siebengebirge near Bonn, Germany, within spitting distance of where I was born and raised.

-I’m a writer.
+I’m a writer and translator.
 I’m also a mother and grandmother, wife, sister and friend – and a walker-between-worlds, an explorer of the vibrational field that connects everything, a student and practitioner of shamanism and Buddhist traditions, a lover of animals, herbs and wild flowers, energy psychology, stories and poetry, and of course my English and German families, and my friends old and new.
 I always knew I was a voracious student but it took me a while to accept that I am also a teacher – I gather information and experiences with the intention of combining them in ways that make sense to me, and offer them out so that others may use them in ways that make sense to them.

 Writing is a bit like breathing for me – so natural I hardly even notice it, and utterly vital…

 I was fortunate to grow up in a house full of books and when I was 12 and first had a room of my own I began writing a journal.
 I still do.
 Makes me feel grounded, clears my head, shows me when I’m off course and helps me find beauty and appreciation instead of focusing on the chaos I sometimes create around me.
 I spend a lot of time with my nose in books: those I’m reading are strewn all over the house, as are scraps of notes for those I’m in the process of writing.